 - A. Request that the Special Services Office conduct a documentation review.
-If the student has additional information that might be helpful, it should be submitted at that time. - B. Make an appointment with the Office of Special Services to discuss the review decision. - C. If the student feels that the review decision was unfair or inappropriate based upon the documentation submitted, the student should contact the ADA/504 Coordinator: Lisa Peters, Director of Special Services, Georgia Piedmont Technical College, Building A, Room 170, 495 North Indian Creek Drive, Clarkston, GA 30021, 404-297-9522, ext.
-1154.
+If the student has additional information that might be helpful, it should be submitted at that time. - B. Make an appointment with the Office of Special Services to discuss the review decision. - C. If the student feels that the review decision was unfair or inappropriate based upon the documentation submitted, the student should contact the ADA/504 Coordinator: Candice Buckley, Georgia Piedmont Technical College, Building A, Room 103, 495 North Indian Creek Drive, Clarkston, GA 30021, 404-297-9522, ext.
+1111.